-Amazon Elastic Block Storage (EBS) is Amazon's block storage offering that allows you to create "Volumes" which is the base primitive of everything related to EBS.
-There are multiple EBS "Volume Types" that offer different capabilities and have their own set of pricing.
-EBS costs are factored into the cost category of "EC2-Other" on your AWS bill which can oftentimes complicate understanding where these costs are coming from.
+Amazon Elastic Block Storage (EBS) is Amazon's block storage offering that allows you to create volumes, which is the base primitive of everything related to EBS.
+There are several EBS volume types, each with different capabilities and its own set of pricing.
+EBS costs are factored into the cost category of EC2-Other on your AWS bill, which can oftentimes complicate understanding where these costs are coming from.

 It is important to note that you are charged for the amount of provisioned storage not utilized storage.
 So, for example, if you create a 20GB EBS Volume and only utilize 1GB of it, you are still charged for all 20GB.

-Oftentimes, EBS Volumes are created in conjunction with other AWS resources such as EC2 instances but are de-coupled from the lifecycle of those other resources.
-One common pattern we see is that developers will create EC2 instances with EBS Volumes attached but when they delete the EC2 instance, they assume that the EBS Volume is destroyed accordingly.
-In larger-scale environments with autoscaling, this problem can grow significantly as a part of an AWS bill.
+Oftentimes, EBS volumes are created in conjunction with other AWS resources such as EC2 instances but are de-coupled from the lifecycle of those other resources.
+One common pattern we see is that developers will create EC2 instances with EBS volume attached but when they delete the EC2 instance, they assume that the EBS volume is destroyed accordingly.
+In larger-scale environments with Auto Scaling, this problem can grow significantly as a part of an AWS bill.

-We recommend that you periodically profile for unattached or stranded EBS Volumes.
+We recommend that you periodically profile for unattached or stranded EBS volume.